ursaursic/magnetic_tweezers_brugueslab/README.md

 You need to use the virtual environment, which can be recreated using environment_mag_tw.yml file.
 In the file magnetic_tweezers_brugueslab/scripts/voltage_control/my_functions.py, you can define different functions for voltage control.

+### Other
+There are two other branches feat/inject_man and feat/two_tips.
+Those are branches we used to develop some additional functionalities of the setup but are currently not used for experiments.
+In principle, it is possible to control two separate tips.
+It is also possible to control the motion of inject man with the code.